softfurkankara/price_guessing/README.md

 # price_guessing
-Estimating the price of the vehicle from vehicle usage information
+Estimating the price of the vehicle from  usage information